Jury chosen in Michael Jackson wrongful death trial

 Murray is serving a four-year jail sentence.
 On Monday, his attorney filed an appeal seeking to overturn his conviction, arguing Jackson self-injected a fatal dose of propofol when Murray left the room, according to court documents.

-At his 2011 trial, Murray's original defence attorneys also presented the theory that Jackson could have self-injected.
+At his 2011 trial, Murray's original defense attorneys also presented the theory that Jackson could have self-injected.
 A spokeswoman for the Los Angeles District Attorney's Office declined to comment on the appeal.

-A judge ruled last month that AEG Live could raise Jackson's 2005 trial and acquittal on child molestation charges as part of its defence as it may be relevant to the singer's history of drug abuse and despondency.

 (Reporting by Jill Serjeant and Alex Dobuzinskis; Editing by Bill Trott, Cynthia Johnston and Lisa Shumaker)